The southernmost part of Eurasia. Mainland Eurasia brief description for children

 Geological structure of Eurasia

 The northern part of Eurasia is a series of plates and platforms formed during the Archean, Proterozoic and Paleozoic periods: the East European platform with the Baltic and Ukrainian shields, the Siberian platform with the Aldan shield, the West Siberian plate.
-The eastern part of the mainland includes two platforms (Sino-Korean and South China), some plates and areas of Mesozoic and Alpine folding.
-The southeastern part of the mainland is an area of Mesozoic and Cenozoic folding.
-The southern regions of the mainland are represented by the Indian and Arabian platforms, the Iranian plate, as well as areas of Alpine and Mesozoic folding, which also prevail in southern Europe.
-The territory of Western Europe includes zones of predominantly Hercynian folding and slabs of Paleozoic platforms.
+The eastern part of the continent includes two platforms (Chinese-Korean and South China), some plates and areas of Mesozoic and Alpine folding.
+The southeastern part of the continent represents areas of Mesozoic and Cenozoic folding.
+The southern regions of the continent are represented by the Indian and Arabian platforms, the Iranian plate, as well as areas of Alpine and Mesozoic folding, which prevail in southern Europe.
+The territory of Western Europe includes zones of predominantly Hercynian folding and plates of Paleozoic platforms.
 The central regions of the continent include zones of Paleozoic folding and plates of the Paleozoic platform.

-In Eurasia, there are many large faults and cracks that are found in Siberia (Western and Lake Baikal), Tibet and some other areas.
+In Eurasia there are many large faults and cracks, which are found in Siberia (Western and Lake Baikal), Tibet and some other areas.

 Story

-The period of formation of the mainland covers a huge period of time and continues today.
-The beginning of the process of formation of ancient platforms that make up the continent of Eurasia occurred in the Precambrian era.
+The period of formation of the continent covers a huge period of time and continues today.
+The process of formation of the ancient platforms that make up the continent of Eurasia began in the Precambrian era.
 Then three ancient platforms were formed: Chinese, Siberian and East European, separated by ancient seas and oceans.
-At the end of the Proterozoic and in the Paleozoic, the processes of closing the oceans separating the land masses took place.
-At this time, the process of land growth around these and other platforms and their grouping took place, which ultimately led to the formation of the Pangea supercontinent by the beginning of the Mesozoic era.
+At the end of the Proterozoic and in the Paleozoic, processes of closing the oceans that separated the land masses took place.
+At this time, the process of land growth around these and other platforms and their grouping took place, which ultimately led to the formation of the supercontinent Pangea by the beginning of the Mesozoic era.

-In the Proterozoic, the process of formation of the ancient platforms of Siberian, Chinese and East European Eurasia took place.
+In the Proterozoic, the process of formation of the ancient platforms of Eurasia - Siberian, Chinese and East European - took place.
 At the end of the era, the land area south of the Siberian Platform increased.
-In the Silurian, extensive mountain building occurred as a result of the connection of the European and North American platforms, which formed the large North Atlantic continent.
-In the east, the Siberian platform and a number of mountain systems united, forming new mainland- Angarida.
+In the Silurian, extensive mountain building occurred as a result of the connection of the European and North American platforms, forming the large North Atlantic continent.
+In the east, the Siberian platform and a number of mountain systems united, forming new continent- Angarida.
 At this time, the process of formation of ore deposits took place.

-A new tectonic cycle began in the Carboniferous period.
-Intensive movements led to the formation of mountainous areas that connected Siberia and Europe.
-Similar mountainous regions were formed in the southern regions of modern Eurasia.
-Before the beginning of the Triassic period, all the ancient platforms were grouped and formed the mainland Pangea.
+During the Carboniferous period, a new tectonic cycle began.
+Intense movements led to the formation of mountainous areas connecting Siberia and Europe.
+Similar mountainous regions also formed in the southern regions of modern Eurasia.
+Before the start of the Triassic period, all the ancient platforms were grouped and formed the continent of Pangea.
 This cycle was long and divided into phases.
-In the initial phase, mountain building took place in the southern territories of present-day Western Europe and in the regions of Central Asia.
-In the Permian period, new major mountain-building processes took place, in parallel with the general uplift of the land.
-As a result, by the end of the period, the Eurasian part of Pangea was a region with large folding.
-At this time, the process of destruction of old mountains and the formation of powerful sedimentary deposits took place.
-In the Triassic period, geological activity was weak, but in this period the Tethys Ocean gradually opened in the east of Pangea, later in the Jurassic dividing Pangea into two parts, Laurasia and Gondwana.
-In the Jurassic period, the process of orogeny begins, the peak of which, however, fell on the Cenozoic era.
+In the initial phase, mountain building took place in the southern territories of what is now Western Europe and in the regions of central Asia.
+During the Permian period, new major mountain-building processes took place, in parallel with the general uplift of the land.
+As a result, by the end of the period, the Eurasian part of Pangea was a region with major folding.
+At this time, the process of destruction of old mountains and the formation of thick sedimentary deposits took place.
+In the Triassic period, geological activity was weak, but during this period the Tethys Ocean gradually opened in the east of Pangea, which later in the Jurassic divided Pangea into two parts, Laurasia and Gondwana.
+In the Jurassic period, the process of orogenesis begins, the peak of which, however, occurred in the Cenozoic era.

-The next stage in the formation of the continent began in Cretaceous when the Atlantic Ocean began to open.
-Finally, the Laurasia continent was divided in the Cenozoic.
+The next stage in the formation of the continent began in Cretaceous period when the Atlantic Ocean began to open.
+The continent of Laurasia finally divided in the Cenozoic.

-At the beginning cenozoic era northern Eurasia was a huge landmass, which formed the ancient platforms, interconnected by regions of the Baikal, Hercynian and Caledonian folding.
-In the east and southeast, this massif was joined by areas of Mesozoic folding.
+At first Cenozoic era northern Eurasia was a huge landmass that made up ancient platforms connected by the Baikal, Hercynian and Caledonian folds.
+In the east and southeast, this massif is adjacent to areas of Mesozoic folding.
 In the west, Eurasia was already separated from North America by the narrow Atlantic Ocean.
-From the south, this huge massif was propped up by the shrinking Tethys Ocean.
+From the south, this huge massif was supported by the Tethys Ocean, which had shrunk in size.
 In the Cenozoic, there was a reduction in the area of the Tethys Ocean and intense mountain building in the south of the continent.
 By the end of the Tertiary period, the continent took on its modern shape.

 Relief of Eurasia

-The relief of Eurasia is extremely diverse, it contains some of the largest plains and mountain systems in the world, the East European Plain, the West Siberian Plain, and the Tibetan Plateau.
-Eurasia is the highest continent on Earth, its average height is about 830 meters (the average height of Antarctica is higher due to the ice sheet, but if we consider the height of the bedrock as its height, then the continent will be the lowest).
-In Eurasia, there are the highest mountains on Earth - the Himalayas (ind.
-Abode of snows), and the Eurasian mountain systems of the Himalayas, Tibet, Hindu Kush, Pamir, Tien Shan, etc. form the largest mountainous region on Earth.
+The relief of Eurasia is extremely diverse; it contains some of the largest plains and mountain systems in the world, the East European Plain, the West Siberian Plain, and the Tibetan Plateau.
+Eurasia is the highest continent on Earth, its average height is about 830 meters (the average height of Antarctica is higher due to the ice sheet, but if its height is considered to be the height of the bedrock, then the continent will be the lowest).
+In Eurasia there are the highest mountains on Earth - the Himalayas (ind.
+Abode of Snows), and the Eurasian mountain systems of the Himalayas, Tibet, Hindu Kush, Pamir, Tien Shan, etc. form the largest mountain region on Earth.

-The modern relief of the continent is due to intense tectonic movements during the Neogene and Anthropogenic periods.
-The East Asian and Alpine-Himalayan geosynclinal belts are characterized by the highest mobility.
-Powerful neotectonic movements are also characteristic of a wide band of structures of different ages from Gissar-Alay to Chukotka.
-High seismicity is inherent in many regions of Central, Central and East Asia, the Malay Archipelago.
-The active volcanoes of Eurasia are located in Kamchatka, the islands of Eastern and South-East Asia, Iceland and the Mediterranean.
+The modern relief of the continent is caused by intense tectonic movements during the Neogene and Anthropocene periods.
+The East Asian and Alpine-Himalayan geosynclinal belts are characterized by the greatest mobility.
+A wide band of structures of different ages from Gissar-Alai to Chukotka is also characterized by powerful neotectonic movements.
+High seismicity is inherent in many areas of Middle, Central and East Asia and the Malay Archipelago.
+Active volcanoes of Eurasia are located on Kamchatka, the islands of Eastern and South-East Asia, in Iceland and the Mediterranean.

 The average height of the continent is 830 m, mountains and plateaus occupy about 65% of its territory.